ansman/auto-dagger/README.md

 ===
 Deager allows you to annotated `@Singleton` scoped objects and have the be eagerly initializable.

-This is done by using Hilt and AndroidX Startup (Android only).
+This is done using Hilt and AndroidX Startup.

 To read more please refer to the [documentation](https://deager.ansman.se/).